boscobarberesbert/sprite-sorting-and-camera-culling/docs/README.md

 # Alternatives

 When talking about sprite sorting, another algorithm that is also very used is the priority queue.
 In order to implement it, we have to use the Standard Template Library, which is going to let us use the ```priority_queue```.
 A priority queue is an abstract data type really similar to a normal queue but with the small difference that each elements inside of it has a certain priority.
 That means that the data that we insert inside the priority queue will be ordered from least to greatest according to the priority we gave each element.
+Basically, it reorders the elements that are stored inside with a predefined condition

 The ```priority_queue``` will need 3 parameters:

-**1. Type of elements in the queue.**
+**1. [T] Type of elements in the queue.**

-**2. Type of container to store the data.**
+**2. [Container vector] Type of container to store the data.**

-**3. A binary predicate that takes two elements (of type T) as arguments and returns a bool.**
+**3. [Compare] A binary predicate that takes two elements (of type T) as arguments and returns a bool.
+It determines which of the two elements has to go before the other.**

 The syntaxis would look something like that: